savageszz/yUnreal/README.md

 **What's Next?**

 In 2025, I plan to be a new developer.
-My goal is to create a package that makes it easier to interact with mongodb, directly with Bun.
+My goal is to create an innovation related to music.

-If you have any abour Rust, TypeScript, JavaScript, NodeJS, Bun, Deno, Kotlink, MongoDB, ORMs and others or just want to contribute with something, don't hesitate to message me on **X** or **Discord**.
+If you have any about Rust, TypeScript, JavaScript, NodeJS, Bun, Deno, Kotlink, MongoDB, PostgreeSQL, ORMs and others or just want to contribute with something, don't hesitate to message me on **X** or **Discord**.